saarman/SPAdes/README.md

 # Step 4: Search and Clustering with MMseqs2

 ## Step 4a Easy-Search with mmRef.fasta vs each .fasta
+### An idea to improve this step is to use one primer per sequence as the reference?

 Example of easy-search commands in 4a_MMseqs2_easy.slurm
 ```
 #!/bin/sh